Recently restaurant chain Wagamama launched an online tutorial to show us all how to make their famous katsu chicken curry recipe from home.

 Wagamama are just one of the many restaurant chains who have started sharing their recipes online recently and it’s been a great way for many people to liven up their lunch times.
 Of course these aren’t the EXACT recipes that the restaurants use – they have to keep a little mystery in there somewhere after all – but it’s the closest we’re going to get until they open their doors again.

 Join in on the fun and don’t forget to share your creations on social media using Wagamama’s hashtag – #WokFromHome.
+We’ve got plenty more delicious curry recipes to choose from!

 - For the sauce: